 I am surrounded by amazing women.
 Some have built impressive careers and are completely obsessed with their children, spending “lunch breaks” coordinating the perfect play dates and taking on school projects they certainly don’t have time to do.
 And stay-at-home moms who haven’t spent more than 30 minutes alone to themselves since their child was born and don’t remember the last time they put on makeup or bought something for themselves.

-Whether you are a stay-at-home mom or have a career outside of the home, the minute you decided to become a parent, you sign up for a full-time career, including overtime without pay, short or no lunch breaks, and limited bathroom breaks.
+Whether you are a stay-at-home mom or have a career outside of the home, the minute you decide to become a parent, you sign up for a full-time career, including overtime without pay, short or no lunch breaks, and limited bathroom breaks.

 But I challenge you to find a parent who doesn’t think it is the best job in the world!